andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 In late 2019, I already had some coding experience under my belt from my time at IBM, where I had deployed a few apps.
 However, I was eager to expand my knowledge and delve into the world of DNS, environments, Docker, caching, data scraping, and API integrations.
 I knew this might seem like overkill for a web portfolio, but I relished the challenge as an opportunity to learn and grow.

-So I started and opted to split the backend and frontend into separate applications with various services, resulting in a system diagram that looks something like this:
+I began the project by implementing a strategy to decouple the backend and frontend components into separate applications, with various services.
+This approach led to the development of a system diagram, which is depicted as follows:

 <Image
   src="/images/oldsitediagram.jpg"